- Donald JuddOur PickBy David Raskin

 This work is comprised of six identical, separate units with equal space in between each one.
 Although Untitled would seem to be part of a continuum, Judd believed that his works should be "seen as a whole" rather than as a composition of parts, and was convinced that color, shape, and surface created a unitary character; there is no hierarchy of forms or focal point as in more traditional works -- only repetition and rhythm created by the repetition.
 Here, Judd has begun working with Plexiglas and has combined it with a highly polished, reflective metal -- brass.
 This juxtaposition gives the viewer two very different experiences; on the one hand, the brass turns the observer's gaze outwards as it doubles both their own image and the space around them, while on the other, the transparent, yet richly colored Plexiglas draws the viewer's attention to the interior of the forms.
 The photograph of the work as reproduced here has been taken from an angle, but in actuality the viewer has a choice of point of view and distance from the piece.
 Changing either of these two variables changes the shapes and proportional relationships between the brass surfaces and those of the red Plexiglas.
 The viewer is also forced to confront the paradox of the unreal distortions reflected in the shiny brass surface versus the insistent reality of the units as things-in-themselves.
 Although the boxes are no longer placed on the floor, they still exist as objects in space, ones that impinge upon the viewer's own corporeal presence.

-Brass and red flourescent Plexiglas, 6 units with 8 inch intervals, each unit 86.4 cm - Guggenheim, New York
+Brass and red flourescent Plexiglas, 6 units with 8 inch intervals, each unit 86.4 cm - The Solomon R. Guggenheim Museum, New York

 By the 1980s, Judd turned to the creation of vertically-suspended stacks whose emphasis on the upright strongly suggests a repetition of the observer's own body, a fact that serves to create a strong and unique relationship between two material presences.
 The use of two different materials, aluminum and Plexiglas, again offers the viewer two experiences; from the front, the beholder is drawn into the murky depths of space, while from the side, the piece presents itself as opaque forms, jutting into space.
 Judd, himself, said that his works were, "neither painting nor sculpture" and in this manner, he has created an entirely new vocabulary for art.